omgmog/talk-cardboctober/talk.md

 ---
 ![inline](images/beats.gif)

 ^ I built a beat sequencer to showcase playing sounds.
-It uses a selection of sounds for various instruments and was actually an adaptation from something I had done in 2D a couple of months ago.
+You're encased in an environment where you can look around 200 degrees of rotation to pick the sounds to play in a sequence by looking at a square and tapping the screen.
+Behind you are some controls to pause and reset the sequencer.
+It uses a selection of sounds for various instruments.

 ---
 ![inline](images/speech.gif)

 ^ I decided to make something that uses Speech recognition as a controller input.
-In this hack I set up a bunch of commands such as "move forward", "move left" and "tell a joke".
+In this hack I set up a bunch of commands such as "move forward", "move left".
+You tap the screen and the microphone starts listening for your command, once it matches a command the ball moves around in 3D space.
+You can even ask it to tell you a joke.

 ---
 ![inline](images/zombies.gif)